Our top pick for

 We're not expecting Deutsche Bank Aktiengesellschaft to pay a dividend over the next 12 months.

 Deutsche Bank Aktiengesellschaft provides investment, financial, and related products and services to private individuals, corporate entities, and institutional clients worldwide.
-Its Corporate Bank segment provides cash management, trade finance and lending, trust and agency, and securities services.
+Its Corporate Bank segment provides cash management, trade finance and lending, trust and agency, and securities services, as well as risk management solutions.
 The Company's Investment Bank segment offers merger and acquisitions, and equity advisory services.
 This segment also focuses on financing, advisory, fixed income, and currencies.
-Its Private Bank segment provides payment and account services, credit, and deposit products, as well as investment advice and selected digital services.
+Its Private Bank segment provides payment and account services, and credit and deposit products, as well as investment advice, social and governance products, and digital offerings.
 This segment also provides wealth management, and postal and parcel services.
 The Company's Asset Management segment provides investment solutions, such as alternative investments, which include real estate, infrastructure, private equity, liquid real assets, and sustainable investments; passive investments; and various services, including insurance and pension solutions, asset liability management, portfolio management solutions, asset allocation advisory, structuring, and overlay to institutions, governments, corporations and foundations, and individual investors.
-As of December 31, 2019, it operated 1,931 branches in Germany and internationally.
-Deutsche Bank Aktiengesellschaft has collaboration with Google on joint development of cloud services.
-The company was founded in 1870 and is headquartered in Frankfurt am Main, Germany.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.